Our SEND Co-Ordinator is Mrs H Jefferies.

 Interventions- what the school can offer

 The school offers a range of interventions for children needing specific additional support.
+The outcomes of these additional interventions are monitored to ensure they are effective.
 The range of support includes the following:-

 - Fun Time

 - Let’s Talk

 - Hazel Reading Partners

 - Ready and Reading Freshstart